 - Tell the team if there is any chance of pregnancy.

-- Tell the team if you are breastfeeding — you will need to pump and discard milk for a period after the injection.
+- Tell the team if you are breastfeeding and obtain written radiopharmaceutical-specific instructions before injection.

 Will the test be painful?